 A pleurectomy with decortication is another surgery used to treat pleural mesothelioma.
 It’s an alternative to the EPP in which doctors remove the pleura and cancerous growths but not the lung itself.

-If you experience recurrent pleural effusions, doctors can insert a catheter into your body so that you or your loved one can drain the fluid at home.
+If you have pleural effusions that keep coming back, doctors can insert a catheter into the chest cavity.
+You or your loved one can then drain the pleural fluid at home.

 Radiation therapy may be used to treat pleural mesothelioma.
 Doctors use high-energy X-rays to kill cancerous cells in the lung lining.

-Through a talc pleurodesis, doctors first drain the pleural space and then insert medical-grade talc into it.
+Here, doctors drain the pleural space and then insert medical-grade talc into it.
 This causes the two linings of the pleura to stick together, preventing fluids or air from building up.
-It may also be used to treat a pneumothorax or a pleural effusion.
+It may be used to treat a pneumothorax or a pleural effusion.

-This treatment is similar to a thoracentesis and involves doctors inserting a small tube into the pleura to suck out air or fluid.
+This treatment is similar to a thoracentesis.
+It involves doctors inserting a small tube into the pleura to suck out air or fluid.
 This makes it a good treatment for pneumothorax or pleural effusions.

-It’s important to note that the success of these treatments can vary.
-In some patients, conditions like pleurisy and pleural effusions may require multiple treatments.
-In cases of pleural mesothelioma, long-term survival even with treatment is rare — but some patients have beaten the odds and lived much longer than originally predicted.
+The success of these treatments can vary by patient and the type of disease they have.
+In cases of pleural mesothelioma, long-term survival even with treatment is rare — but some patients have beaten the odds and lived for decades.

-Get a free veterans packet to learn how you can access treatments for mesothelioma and other asbestos-related pleural diseases.
+Get a Free Veterans Packet to learn how you can access treatments for pleural mesothelioma.

 VA Benefits & Compensation for Pleural Diseases

-Veterans who have developed a pleural disease stemming from their military service can pursue military benefits and financial compensation through various avenues.
+U.S. veterans who have developed a pleural disease stemming from their military service can pursue military benefits and other resources.
+Learn more below.

-By filing for VA benefits, veterans may be able to receive monthly financial payouts for living expenses.
-Monthly disability compensation can pay $3,000 a month or more for veterans with mesothelioma or other asbestos-related diseases in some cases.
+By filing for VA benefits, veterans may be able to receive over $3,000 a month for veterans with mesothelioma or other asbestos-related diseases in many cases.

-Veterans may also qualify for VA Health Care, allowing them to access low-cost or free medical treatments from some of the world’s top mesothelioma doctors.
-These doctors can also help veterans manage noncancerous pleural diseases, such as pleural effusions and pneumothorax.
+Veterans may also qualify for VA health care, allowing them to access low-cost or free medical treatments from some of the world’s top doctors.

-See if you can file a VA benefits claim now with help from a fellow U.S. veteran.
+See if you can file a VA benefits claim now with our team's help.

 Asbestos Legal Claims

-While filing a legal claim may seem challenging, there’s no extra hassle to veterans and families who work with an asbestos lawyer.
-Skilled attorneys do most of the work, from tracking down where and how a veteran was exposed, to filing the legal claim against the companies involved.
+While filing a claim may seem hard, asbestos attorneys do most of the work so there is no extra stress on the veteran.
 Further, no legal action will be taken against the U.S. military or government.